rene-fonseca/docker-riscv/qemu-riscv64/README.md

       workingDirectory: $(Build.BinariesDirectory)
 ```

-Note that, tou need to add support for the interpreter "qemu-riscv64 -L /usr/riscv64-linux-gnu/" prefix in your *CMakeLists.txt* if you want to run using *ctest*.
+Note that, you need to add support for the interpreter "qemu-riscv64 -L /usr/riscv64-linux-gnu/" prefix in your *CMakeLists.txt* if you want to run using *ctest*.